patrickcping/pingone-go-sdk-v2/management/docs/FormQrCode.md

 ### NewFormQrCode

-`func NewFormQrCode(alignment EnumFormItemAlignment, size EnumFormItemSize, ) *FormQrCode`
+`func NewFormQrCode(key string, alignment EnumFormItemAlignment, size EnumFormItemSize, ) *FormQrCode`

 NewFormQrCode instantiates a new FormQrCode object This constructor will assign default values to properties that have it defined,